-The Lawyering Skills Program teaches students many practical skills, including legal reasoning, legal research, oral advocacy, drafting, and counseling.
-Further, all courses in the Lawyering Skills curriculum are taught in small sections so that faculty can work with students individually.
-Individual student conferences are an integral part of each Lawyering Skills course.
+The Lawyering Skills Program teaches students the foundational skills tested on the NextGen Bar Exam, including issue spotting and analysis, legal research, and legal writing and drafting.
+All courses in the Lawyering Skills curriculum are taught in small sections so that faculty can work with students individually.
+Regular individual student conferences and prompt constructive feedback are an integral part of each Lawyering Skills course.

 Lawyering Skills I: Objective Analysis, Writing & Research (3 Credits) Heading link

-This first-semester course focuses on the structure of the legal system; sources of law; reading, analyzing, and briefing cases; and writing legal memoranda analyzing clients’ claims and defenses.
+In this first-semester course, students will be introduced to legal methods: the structure of the legal system; sources of law; reading, analyzing, and briefing cases; and writing legal memoranda analyzing a client’s claims and defenses.
 Students also get extensive training in legal research.
-The students have a conference with their professors after each paper is graded.
+LSI students have multiple opportunities to conference with their professors.

 - Civil Rights (LAW 404)

 Lawyering Skills II: Advocacy (3 Credits) Heading link

 The second-semester course focuses on persuasive writing and development of legal research skills.
 During this course, students learn advanced forms of research including legislative histories, court rules, administrative rules and regulations, and advanced online legal research.
 The writing assignments include motions and trial briefs.
 Students present oral arguments on at least one of these assignments.
 As in LSI, students frequently meet with their professors on an individual and small group basis.

 Lawyering Skills III: Appellate Advocacy (2 Credits) Heading link